 S corporation shareholders.
-Because you cannot treat a 2% shareholder of an S corporation as an employee for this exclusion, you must include the cost of all group-term life insurance coverage that you provide to the 2% shareholder in his or her wages.
+Because you cannot treat a 2% shareholder of an S corporation as an employee for this exclusion, you must include the cost of all group-term life insurance coverage you provide the 2% shareholder in his or her wages.
 When figuring social security and Medicare taxes, you must also include the cost of this coverage in the 2% shareholder's wages.
 Include the cost in boxes 1, 3, and 5 of Form W-2.
-However, you do not have to withhold Federal income tax or pay Federal unemployment tax on the cost of any group-term life insurance coverage you provide to the 2% shareholder.
+However, you do not have to withhold federal income tax or pay federal unemployment tax on the cost of any group-term life insurance coverage you provide to the 2% shareholder.